wahabhamoulhadj/jit-occ/README.md

 <b>Replication Package</b>

-This repository contains the datasets, results, and scripts used for the paper "Software Defect Prediction Using One-Class Classification," submitted to the Journal of Systems and Software.
+This repository contains the datasets, results, and scripts used for the paper "Commit-Time Defect Prediction Using One-Class Classification," accepted for publication in the Journal of Systems and Software.

 The repository is organized as follows: